fostercs/syllabus/README.md

-# Welcome to WEB3 101
+# Welcome to JS 101

 ## Syllabus
 CS Fundamentals in Python